-In addition to the above, Council does not support council led rezoning application appeals being presented to the PDU, as the PDU is a unit within the DPE and does not have the independence of the IPC.
+In addition to the above, Council does not support council led rezoning application appeals being presented to the PDU, as the PDU is a unit within the DPE under direction of the Secretary and does not have the independence of the IPC.
 The current independent appeal process for councils should remain.